Classifying Tractable Instances of the Generalized Cable-Trench Problem: The Strength Index of a Graph

-\begin{definition} The \textbf{vertex strength} of a wedge vertex $v$ is $\sigma(v) = \min\{\sigma(v,e): e \in R\}$. \end{definition}
+\begin{definition} The \textbf{vertex strength} of a wedge vertex $v$ is $\sigma(v) = \min\{\sigma(v,e): e \in R_1\}$. \end{definition}

-The vertex strength is essentially the size of the largest tree that can be wedged onto $G$ such that $e_1$ remains the best edge to exclude in a cable-trench solution for the composite graph.
+The vertex strength is exactly the size of the largest graph that can be wedged onto $G$, at $v$, such that removing $e_1$ remains a correct choice to find a cable-trench solution for the composite wedge graph.

 \begin{definition} The \textbf{breaking edge} is the edge $e$ on $R_1$ with $\sigma(v,e) = \sigma(v)$. \end{definition}